The Stone Quarry

-The Stone Quarry (formerly Cruel and Unusual Films, Inc.) is an American production company established in 2004 by filmmaker Zack Snyder, his wife Deborah Snyder and their producing partner Wesley Coller.
+The Stone Quarry Inc. (formerly Cruel and Unusual Films, Inc.) is an American production company established in 2004 by filmmaker Zack Snyder, his wife Deborah Snyder and their producing partner Wesley Coller.

 Establishment

 Cruel and Unusual Films, Inc. was founded in 2004 by Zack Snyder, his wife Deborah Snyder, and producing partner Wesley Coller.
 The company is based at Warner Bros., and is located in Pasadena, California.
 The company signed a two-year production deal with Warner Bros. in 2007, prior to the theatrical release of 300, a film in which Snyder served as director.
 Snyder and his wife, Deborah, are co-presidents of the company.
 Coller often serves as a producing partner.
 Snyder launched the company's official website on January 30, 2009, and invited artists to submit versions of the company logo.
 Apart from producing feature films, Cruel and Unusual Films has also assisted in the marketing of its films, based on the strong advertising backgrounds of Snyder and his wife, Deborah Snyder.
 By January 2019, Snyder announced the studio's new title, The Stone Quarry.